How to Make Marshmallow Fluff

 How to Toast Marshmallow Fluff

 Who doesn’t love a good toasty marshmallow?!
-Toasting marshmallow fluff is easy and all you need is a kitchen torch.
-The fluff toasts up so nicely creating golden brown peaks.
-It looks stunning on cupcakes, cakes, and our sweet potato casserole!
+Toasting marshmallow fluff is easy; all you need is a kitchen torch.
+The fluff toasts up nicely, creating golden brown peaks.
+It looks stunning on cupcakes, cakes, and our sweet potato casserole

-Store the homemade marshmallow fluff in an airtight container or glass jar with a lid at room temperature for 1 week.
-If you won’t be using it right away, it will stay fresh in the refrigerator for up to 2 weeks.
+Store the homemade marshmallow fluff in an airtight container or glass jar with a lid at room temperature for one week.
+If you don’t use it immediately, it will stay fresh in the refrigerator for up to 2 weeks.

 Did you know that you can freeze marshmallow fluff?
 That’s right, you can freeze marshmallow fluff or crème!
-Freezing it will allow it to stay fresh longer.
-Marshmallow fluff will stay fresh for 3 months in the freezer.
-To defrost it you can leave it in the refrigerator overnight.
+Freezing will allow it to stay fresh longer.
+Marshmallow fluff will stay fresh for three months in the freezer.
+To defrost it, you can leave it in the refrigerator overnight.

 Toasted marshmallow fluff on candied yams.